 We believe that a local, visible church is a congregation of baptized believers associated together by a common faith and fellowship in the Gospel, observing the ordinances of Christ and governed by His Word, seeking to extend the Gospel to the ends of the earth and that its only Scriptural officers are pastor/teacher(s) and deacons, whose qualifications, claims and duties are defined in the Epistles to Timothy and Titus.
 We believe that the designation of elder, bishop, overseer, and pastor are used interchangeably in the Scriptures and refer to the same office.
 We believe that Christ is the head of the Church and that the pastor/teacher(s) are a gift of God and are to be obeyed and submitted to as they obey God.

-We believe that the local visible church of Christ is a voluntary and independent autonomous group of baptized believers; that it is a pure democracy, which organically can join nothing, and that it has the power and right within itself to confess its own faith in accordance with the New Testament.
+We believe that the local visible church of Christ is a voluntary and independent autonomous group of baptized believers; acting as one body in love.
+It organically can join nothing, and as the pillar and ground of the truth, it has the power and right within itself to confess its own faith in accordance with the New Testament.
 Each congregation recognizes its own democratic self-contained government as its highest authority for carrying out the will of the Lord Jesus Christ.

 We believe that both Christian baptism and the Lord’s Supper are each a memorial, a symbol and a prophecy.
 We believe that Christian baptism is the immersion in water of a believer in the name of the Father, the Son, and the Holy Spirit.
 It shows forth, in solemn and beautiful figure, our faith in the crucified, buried, and risen Savior, as a picture of our death to sin and resurrection to a new life, that it is required by this church for membership because it is a basic command for all believers to be baptized after being saved; in which born-again believers by the use of bread and fruit of the vine commemorate together the death of Christ, preceded always by solemn self-examinations.